This is part 3 of a series of blog articles on the subject of using GPUs with VMware vSphere.

-Note: Ensure that the NVIDIA GRID vGPU Manager version that was installed into the ESXi hypervisor is exactly the same as the driver version you are installing into the guest OS for your VM.
+Note: Ensure that the NVIDIA vGPU Manager version that was installed into the ESXi hypervisor is exactly the same as the driver version you are installing into the guest OS for your VM.

 The following example installation steps are detailed for an Ubuntu guest operating system in a virtual machine.
 The process would look very similar for another Linux flavor of guest OS, such as CentOS, though the individual commands may differ.